Joalor64GH/HF-Template-Polymod/README.md

-# HaxeFlixel Template
+# HaxeFlixel Template (With Polymod)
-Just a simple template for making games with HaxeFlixel.
+Just a simple template for making games with HaxeFlixel. <br>
+This one includes the Polymod modding framework for nice and simple modding.